The Guns of the South: Events after Confederate victory

+1864 Union Elections

-The two sides hold formal peace negotiations in Richmond, with Lee as one of the commissioners, to settle territorial disputes and Confederate demands for reparation.
-At the same time, the Union defeat in the war results in a four-way split in the 1864 presidential election, with Lincoln losing to New York Governor Horatio Seymour.
-After the election is decided, the Union reluctantly agrees to pay $90 million in gold (more than $1.4 billion in 2019) as reparations and give up claims to the Indian Territory; the Confederacy, in turn, gives up any claim to Maryland and West Virginia, as well as New Mexico and Arizona.
-At Lee's suggestion, the border states of Kentucky and Missouri hold elections to decide their status; Kentucky joins the Confederacy, while Missouri remains in the Union.
+The two sides hold formal peace negotiations in Richmond, with Lee serving as one of the commissioners, to resolve territorial disputes and Confederate demands for reparations.
+At the same time, the Union's defeat in the war leads to a four-way split in the 1864 presidential election, with Lincoln losing to New York Governor Horatio Seymour.

+Following the election, the Union agrees to pay reparations and to relinquish its claims to the Indian Territory.
+In return, the Confederacy renounces its claims to Maryland and West Virginia, as well as New Mexico and Arizona.
+At Lee's suggestion, the border states of Kentucky and Missouri hold referendums to determine their status: Kentucky votes to join the Confederacy, while Missouri remains in the Union.

-Many Confederate slaves freed by the Union during the war who served in the Union Army continue to fight Confederate forces long after the Union formally surrenders.
-That frightens many Confederate whites and infuriates the troops charged with fighting them, particularly Nathan Bedford Forrest and his men.
-Lee, already dubious about slavery and respectful of the courage of the United States Colored Troops during the war, becomes convinced that continuing to enslave blacks is both morally wrong and ultimately impracticable.
-Despite threats from Rhoodie and the AWB, Lee makes no effort to hide his views.
+Many enslaved people freed by Union forces during the war, including those who served in the Union Army, continue to resist Confederate forces after the Union's formal surrender.
+This development generates significant concern among Confederate civilians and provokes strong reactions from troops tasked with suppressing the resistance, particularly Nathan Bedford Forrest and his forces.
+Lee, already skeptical of slavery and respectful of the service of the United States Colored Troops during the war, becomes convinced that the continuation of slavery is both morally indefensible and impracticable.
+Despite threats from Rhoodie and the AWB, he does not conceal these views.